-Individuals who are chronically ill often experience extreme emotional distress.
+Individuals who experience chronic illness and chronic pain often experience extreme emotional distress.
 The ability to engage in occupational, social, and recreational activities can be limited.
-When experiencing a chronic illness, some changes may be physical, such as the changes with one’s body, side effects from medication, sexual dysfunction, fatigue, and pain.
+When experiencing a chronic illness and pain some changes may be physical, such as the changes with one’s body, side effects from medication, sexual challenges, and fatigue.
 You may experience psychological changes such as depression and anxiety.

-Experiencing a chronic illness can be earth-shattering, but there is hope.
+Experiencing chronic illness and chronic pain can be earth-shattering, but there is hope.

 A Safe Space For Psychotherapy